esonkcoc/SE-Basics/cs50_week1_notes.md

 ## Design and Style

-_What constitutes 'good' programming?
-That which is fast, maintainable and elegantly communicates your solution. i.e., That which is correct, well-designed and well-styled._ If there is a lot of _'copy & paste' programming in your programme it is a sign of bad design_.
+*What constitutes 'good' programming?
+That which is fast, maintainable and elegantly communicates your solution. i.e., That which is correct, well-designed and well-styled.
+If there is a lot of 'copy & paste' programming in your programme it is a sign of bad design.*

 Be alert to oppertunities to **abstract** away the *low-level* complexity of your **algorithims** in favour of the elegance of a *high-level*, bespoke **function**.